sasjs/server.sasjs.io/docs/storedprograms.md

 The implementation varies depending on whether it is running as a SAS, JS, Python or R session.

+## Special Variables

+The following variables are "special":

+### `_PROGRAM`
+This is a required input, and will point to the Stored Program location in SASjs Drive.
+The extension may be omitted, subject to the behaviour in the [RUN_TIMES](/settings/#RUN_TIMES) setting.

+### `_DEBUG`
+Setting this to 131 or greater will result in the log being returned.
+The log will have the following UUID, which can be used as a seperator:  `SASJS_LOGS_SEPARATOR_163ee17b6ff24f028928972d80a26784`

+Setting `_DEBUG` also results in the creation of a `Content-Type` header of `text/plain`.

 ## SAS Programs

 ### Input Variables